jetstream-cloud/js2docs/docs/ui/cacao/advanced_cacao_cli.md

 3. In your browser open the following URL (this is also echoed in the terminal, line #5): https://cacao.jetstream-cloud.org/api/user/login

 **WARNING!**
-> For the workshop, use the "ACCESS CI (XSEDE)" identity provider when you login.
+> It is recommended that you use the "ACCESS CI (XSEDE)" identity provider when you login, especially if you have any issues logging in.
+After creating your ACCESS CI identity, you should be able to login with [other linked identities](https://operations.access-ci.org/identity/id-linking).

 ![](images/access-ci-select-identity-provider2.png){ width="60%" }